This annual list of the best storage unit franchises was revised and updated on May 16, 2023.

 Customers have the flexibility to take as long as they need to pack their container.
 Storage containers can stay on-site or then be picked up and stored at a UNITS secure indoor storage facility.
 For customers moving locally or long-distance, UNITS will deliver the container(s) to the new location on the day determined by the customer.

-Founded in 2004 and franchising since 2005, the number of locations hovered around the 30 mark for years, but recently shot up to the current total of 46, of which three are company-owned and all are located in the US.
+Founded in 2004 and franchising since 2005, the number of locations hovered around the 30 mark for years, but recently shot up to the current total of 61 (up from the previously reported total of 46), of which two are company-owned and all are located in the US.

 4. Storage Authority